pacien/upem-java-wallj/src/docs/user.md

 * The interior space formed by bounding blocks must be unique and simple.
 * Reachable blocks are either adjacent or belong to the interior space.
 * The world must contain at least one trash can and one garbage block.
+* The world must have enough free tiles to contain all droppable bombs.

 Only valid worlds can be loaded into the game.